During the early 19th century the whalebone, reed and metal that are familar to us were set aside in favour of simple cording.

 Wendy analyzes over 80 stays from 1790-1829 for fiber, colour, weave, length, opening placement, shoulder treatment, bust shaping, boning or cording.

 Knowing how stays were really made allows us to imitate those techniques and produce an accurate garment.
 We study the genuine article in detail.

 Photos, details and a pattern for an 1869 American skeleton corset.
 It has no fabric between the boning channels, just a few horizontal tapes to hold the bone casings together.

 Kelli guides us through the patent on this unusual 1881 corset featuring covered metal springs and heavily gathered side-panels.

 In part one of her series, Kat discusses a Victorian patent, designed to create graceful Grecian curves, the pattern and how it was made.

 This corset uses machine corded fabric instead of bones to stiffen the panels into an impressively curvaceous shape.
 Here's how to make a corded corset yourself.

-We look in detail at a rare antique shop find - a real, plus size Victorian corset - and then we give you the pattern.
+We look in detail at a rare antique shop find - a real, plus size Victorian corset with a 38" waist - and then we give you the pattern.